Ikechukwu-Unegbu/holberton-analytics-backend/README.md

 ## API and Integration Documentation
-This documentation contains API integration detailing how to frontend of this project was integrated to the backend.
+This documentation contains API integration detailing how frontend of this project was integrated to the backend.

 Words on the application architecture and thought experiments.